 “My resting heart rate was 90, which for me is high,” he recalled.
 “For the next few days, I would take it manually, and it was anywhere between 90 and 110 beats per minute.
 Then I knew something was wrong.”

 Seeing his primary care doctor, Eric learned he had hyperthyroidism.
-Then, a few months later, a test of TSH (thyroid-stimulating hormone) levels led an endocrinologist to update his diagnosis: Graves’ disease, an autoimmune hyperthyroid disease.
+Then, a few months later, a test of TSI (thyroid-stimulating immunoglobulin) levels led an endocrinologist to update his diagnosis: Graves’ disease, an autoimmune hyperthyroid disease.
 With no family history, Eric felt blindsided by the sudden onset.

 “With Graves’, very commonly, the TSH is undetectable,” Eric said.
 “By the time I went and got my blood test, it was nonexistent.
 They know something is up when they see an undetectable TSH.”